premail/premail/README.md

 │   ├── buildHTML
 │   ├── buildText
 │   └── cleanTemp
-├─┬ watch            Watch both design and template files and rebuild (formatted, with comments) as necessary.
+├── watch            Watch design and configuration files and rebuild (formatted, with comments) as necessary.
-│ └─┬ <parallel>
-│   ├── watchStyles
-│   ├── watchHTML
-│   └── watchText
 ├─┬ clean            Remove all generated and temporary files from the current design or email.
 │ └─┬ <parallel>
 │   ├── cleanTemp